gkemlin/analytic_potentials/README.md

 Plots are then saved in `test_decay_linear_egval.png`.

 ## Exponential convergence of the plane wave discretization
-To generate the plots from Section 3.4.3 of the paper, just run within the Julia
+To generate the plots from Section 3.4.2 - Figure 2 of the paper, just run within the Julia
 shell:
 ```
 include("pw_discretization.jl")